What do families say about Study Partners?

 Where do sessions take place?

-In-person sessions, including 1-to-1 tutoring, academic coaching, homework help, and enrichment classes are offered at our modern, fully-equipped learning centre located at 513 Division Street, Unit 7 (across from the No Frills in the same plaza as Papa John’s) in Cobourg, Ontario.
-Individual online tutoring and academic coaching are available anywhere you have an internet connection.
+In-person sessions are offered at our modern, fully-equipped learning centres.
+Online tutoring and academic coaching are available anywhere you have an internet connection.

 Why a learning centre instead of the tutor’s or student’s home?

 What if my child prefers to be tutored at home - is online learning effective?

 Yes.
 Online tutoring is still face-to-face tutoring and for students who prefer to work at home, online tutoring offers many advantages over in-home tutoring.
 First, no-one is intruding on your family’s private domain.
 Second, online tutoring exposes students to important learning technologies they will need to succeed in high school and university.
 Third, curious parents can see that students are learning in a safe and supportive environment!